 Roasted Brussels Sprouts with Pomegranate Molasses came together accidentally in my kitchen, but you’ll cook this dish on purpose again and again.
 And pomegranate molasses will become your new favorite kitchen condiment.

-Roasted Brussels Sprouts and Pomegranate – A Perfect Match
+Roasted Brussels Sprouts and Pomegranate Molasses – A Perfect Match

-And that’s how I ended up making this roasted brussels sprouts side dish adapted from Amelia Saltsman’s new cookbook – The Seasonal Jewish Kitchen.
-I noticed the recipe while browsing through her book for the brisket I plan to cook for the family Hanukkah party.
+Roasted Brussels Sprouts with Pomegranate Molasses is adapted from a brussels sprouts dish in Amelia Saltsman’s cookbook – The Seasonal Jewish Kitchen.
 I was drawn to her use of pomegranate molasses with the brussels sprouts – a favorite ingredient from my Tasting Jerusalem group.
 If you’re not familiar with pomegranate molasses, think of it as the balsamic vinegar of the Middle East.

 A Last Minute Hanukkah Meal

-So when I arrived home past 5PM on the second night of Hanukkah, latkes from scratch was a no-go.
-I began my Chopped research – studying the vegetable drawer and the freezer – finding some frozen latkes, snack size applesauces, sour cream, brussels sprouts, half of a purple cauliflower, and a container of pomegranate arils I had just seeded the day before.
-Remembering Amelia’s recipe, I decided the vegetable dish would be the star attraction and with enough applesauce and sour cream, the frozen latkes could pass muster on a Monday.
+So on the second night of Hanukkah with no dinner plan, I began my Chopped research.
+I perused the vegetable drawer and the freezer – finding some frozen latkes, snack size applesauces, sour cream, brussels sprouts, half of a purple cauliflower, and a container of pomegranate arils.
+Remembering Amelia’s recipe, I decided the vegetable dish would be the star attraction and topped with applesauce and sour cream, the frozen latkes could play second fiddle.

 My Adaptation of Amelia’s Roasted Brussels Sprouts

 I read through Amelia’s recipe, modified it for brevity and to incorporate what I had on hand.
 She suggests parboiling the brussels first – I just cut mine in half and roasted them.
-I chopped up the rest of the purple cauliflower and put it on the same roasting pan.
-I prepared a version of her labneh sauce she calls “shanklish” using greek yogurt and grabbed the rest of the walnuts leftover from my rugelach making.
+I chopped up the purple cauliflower and put it on the same roasting pan.
+I prepared a version of her labneh sauce she calls “shanklish” using greek yogurt.
+And I grabbed the rest of the walnuts leftover from my rugelach making.
 The oven temp for roasting vegetables and heating the frozen latkes was a perfect match and so my impromptu dinner was well on its way.

 The yogurt sauce is a nice addition to the dish but you can omit it if you want to keep it dairy-free.
 Also, if you don’t have za’atar (an earthy spectacular Middle Eastern spice blend – read about it here), then just use the thyme, red and black pepper and salt.
 We ate the leftovers without the yogurt sauce the following night and it was still satisfying and flavorful.